Cambridge-Hands-On-Science/Experiments/Experiments/Retired/Help I'm radioactive! How chain reactions power the world - CBS talk 2019.md

 **nan** - CBS!
 2019 talk about radioactivity.
 Find out how chain reactions power the world with flaming demos of chain reactions, a real Geiger counter and balloons!

-Last initially checked on 2019-02-07 by Grace Exley (gae23@cam.ac.uk)) and doublechecked on 2019-02-07 by Thomas Webster (tw432@alumni.cam.ac.uk))
+Last initially checked on 2019-02-07 by Grace Exley (gae23@cam.ac.uk)) and double-checked on 2019-02-07 by Thomas Webster (tw432@alumni.cam.ac.uk))

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->